theQRL/docs.theqrl.org/_docs/developers/privateNetwork.md

-# Setting up a QRL private network
+---
+title: QRL Private Network
+categories: developers
+tags: developers
+---

+Setting up a QRL private network will allow a developer the ability to test out transacting on the QRL network without the risk of testing with real QRL.
+This is intedned to help the development and advancement of external systems.

-This documentation assumes that you have already followed the QRL node installation instructions as mentioned in this link  https://docs.theqrl.org/node/QRLnode/
+This documentation assumes that you have already followed the [QRL node installation instructions](https://docs.theqrl.org/node/QRLnode/)

-### 1. Configuring config.yml
+## Configuring config.yml

-In order to run private chain, you need to create ~/.qrl/config.yml with following content
+In order to run a private chain, you need to create `~/.qrl/config.yml` with following content at minimum.
+See

 ```
 genesis_difficulty: 500